Memorial Services: Telling the Story of a Lifetime

 But how could you make this into an event commemorating your loved one?
 Make a luncheon out of it.
 It can actually be pretty engaging to watch an artist do some amazing work.
 Not to mention, it will give your loved ones an opportunity to congregate.

-It is highly likely your loved has been filmed at some point.
-If his or her spouse, child, or grandchild happened to catch some funny or memorable footage of the deceased, a memorial service is the perfect place to share it and .
-If you ever wanted an opportunity to tell your loved one’s story.
+It is highly likely your loved one has been filmed at some point.
+If his or her spouse, child, or grandchild happened to catch some funny or memorable footage of the deceased, a memorial service is a perfect place to share it.

-Start digging around your house, and asking friends and family of the departed to contribute whatever videos they have.
+Start digging around your house, going through your social media, and asking family and friends of the departed to contribute whatever videos or photos they have.
 You’ll find some that chronicle significant moments in your loved one’s life.
 A skilled editor may be able to compose them into a movie or slideshow.